Hero (2002 film): Release

 Hero was first released in China on 24 October 2002.
-Miramax owned the American-market distribution rights, but delayed the release of the film a total of six times.
+Disney subsidiary Miramax owned the American-market distribution rights, but delayed the release of the film a total of six times.
 Import DVDs of the film were sold online and Miramax demanded that the sites cease selling the DVD.

 The movie was finally released in American theaters on 27 August 2004 after intervention by Disney executives, Government of China and Quentin Tarantino, who helped secure an English-subtitled release.
 Tarantino also offered to lend his name to promotional material for the film in order to attract box office attention to it; his name was attached to the credits as "Quentin Tarantino Presents".
 In addition, a sword held by Jet Li's character in the original promotional poster was replaced by weapon resembling a katana, a Japanese weapon, in the North American promotional poster, which was both anachronistic and culturally misplaced.
-The United States version of the DVD, with Mandarin, English, and French soundtracks, was released on 30 November 2004.
+The United States version of the DVD, with Mandarin, English, and French soundtracks, was released on 30 November 2004 by Miramax.
+In 2010, Miramax was sold by Disney, later being taken over by Qatari company beIN Media Group.
+ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library in April 2020, after buying a 49% stake in the studio from beIN.
+Paramount Home Entertainment reissued the film on DVD on September 22, 2020, along with many other Miramax titles they had acquired.

 In the United Kingdom, it was 2013's sixth most-watched foreign-language film on television, with 150,100 viewers on Channel 4.